steverichey/DMLocalizer/readme.md

 7. Start the game and ensure that it works!
 8. Want it to be added to the game proper?
 [Open an issue](./../../issues).
 Thanks for your help!

-MIT licensed.
+# Building

+This is hosted online, but if you run `lime build flash` from the command line you'll have a working copy of this for whatever.
+Requires Haxe 3.1.3, OpenFL 2, and HaxeFlixel 4.
+Not tested on other platforms, this is just a cheesy Flash deal.

+# Credits

+Danish translation: Anders Nissen

+# Licenses

-Don't Move is (c) 2013-2014 Steve Richey.
+This tool is MIT licensed, but Don't Move is (c) 2013-2014 Steve Richey.